djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 > -[[video.existenz]] (1999)

-The other half of the dream is using technology to make the make the enjoyment and creation of these immersive experiences more accessible.
+The other half of the dream is using technology to make the enjoyment and creation of these immersive experiences more accessible.

-Right now, CARP if fraught with technical challenges that detract from the experience.
-It looks and plays a lot like “drama club meets AV geeks meets primitive video games.”
+Right now, CARP is fraught with technical challenges that detract from the experience.
+And it looks and plays a lot like “drama club meets AV geeks meets primitive video games.”
 Which is great.
 Beautiful, even!
 I'm glad we'll always have “retro-carp” as an option.

-But when we start to realize the dream, we’ll see a lot more playability which will lead to a lot more variety.
-The cultural multiverse is going to explode with alternate realities, we'll see a profusion of play-styles, and things are going to get real.
+But when we start to realize the dream, we’ll have better playability, more sharing, and a lot more variety.
+The cultural multiverse is going to explode with alternate realities, we'll see a profusion of play-styles, and improved accessibility will lead to more player diversity.
+Things are going to get real.

 ### Modeling the Imaginary

 To be able to share scenario elements and fit them together, we're going to need conceptual modeling.
-We'll have to settle on some shared high-level vocabularies and think about how to structure things like characters, motivations, and conflict.
+We'll have to settle on some shared high-level vocabularies and think about how to define things like character motivation and conflict.

-How do we express these constructs digitally?
+How do we express these things digitally?
 One approach involves a controversial data-modeling technology called the [[Resource Description Framework|prdct.rdf]].
 We'll talk more about RDF shortly.

 Intellectually and practically speaking, conceptual modelling is a gold mine.
 Two rich veins concern the modelling of time and space, and how to model change.
 If you're not even remotely interested in how to represent imaginary, evolving spatio-temporal entities, don't worry... you will be!